 Accommodation is available in Dublin, but it’s limited – and this is reflected in its cost.
-Excellent employment opportunities, a booming multinational sector and a high density of third-level institutions have driven the demand for accommodation in Dublin.
+Excellent employment opportunities, a booming multinational sector and a high density of third-level institutions have driven demand in recent years.

-The Government is trying to address this issue and new developments are constantly underway.
-However, the shortage is expected to remain a problem for some time to come.
+The Government are trying to address the issue and new developments are underway, but the shortage is expected to remain a problem for some time to come.

 There are so many great reasons to live in Dublin, but sometimes finding a place to live can be daunting.
 Here’s what you need to know about house hunting in the capital.

 Renting in Dublin

 Is Dublin expensive?

 While there are plenty of reasons to live in Dublin, it’s not a cheap city.
 A recent survey by The Economist shows that the cost of living in Dublin is among the highest in Europe.